-Here are the top 12 best music distribution services for 2020:
+Here are the 11 best music distribution companies (2020):

 To make it even easier for you, we added a search function, so you don’t have to waste time browsing through them all.

 If you’re looking for a bit more information on the best music distribution service in 2020, then this section of the article is for you.

 We’re gonna kick this list off with Ditto, because it’s our number 1 distribution service & is the best value for money.